SRGSSR/srgmediaplayer-apple/README.md

 ## Migration from versions 1.x

 For information about changes introduced with version 2 of the library, please read the [migration guide](Documentation/Migration-guide.md).

-## Usage

-To learn about how the library can be used, have a look at the [getting started guide](Documentation/Getting-started.md).

 ## License